7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 	- Adding a `/` in the middle of `filename.ext` to check characters

 - Web PrivEsc
-- Have you performed scanning or manual enumeration authenicated?
+- Have you performed scanning or manual enumeration authenticated?
 - How is authenicated user data reflected on the page?
 	- Framework?
 	- Database?